 If you create a multilingual list of values or a hierarchical list of values, then use a unique language-independent code.
-For a monolingual list where no language-independent code exists, you can use unique display values.
+For a monolingual list where there is no language-independent code, use unique display values.
 For example, assume a customer requires the following country and state hierarchical list of values:

 In this example, WA is not assigned to the language-independent code for both child list of value entries.
-The meaning is different for each location, so Siebel CRM assigns a unique language-independent code.
+Because the meaning is different for each location, Siebel CRM assigns a unique language-independent code.
 For example, WESTERN_AU and WASH_STATE_USA.

-The status can be Open for each type of defect, so the list of values table contains multiple entries with the display value Open, one for each time that Siebel CRM can use it with each parent list of values entry.
-The LookupValue function returns the first value in the list of values table that matches the supplied LOV_TYPE and language-independent code values, so it is essential that Siebel CRM assigns the same display value.
+Because the status can be Open for each type of defect, the list of values table contains multiple entries with the display value Open, one for each time that Siebel CRM can use it with each parent list of values entry.
+Because the LookupValue function returns the first value in the list of values table that matches the supplied LOV_TYPE and language-independent code values, it is essential that Siebel CRM assigns the same display value.